FAQs

 The Central Credit Register will hold personal and credit information about you and your loans and a payment history in relation to those loans.
 Lenders will send information on your loans to the Central Credit Register where it will be consolidated to create your credit report.

-The Central Credit Register will, in due course and on request, provide:
+The Central Credit Register can on request, provide:

 • a borrower with an individual credit report detailing their credit agreements;